SEARED SALMON WITH RAISIN AND CAPER BUTTER

 ¼ cup raisins

 1 (8-ounce) roll Bittersweet Plantation Dairy Butter

 ⅛ tsp cracked black pepper

 1 tbsp chopped chives

-In food processor, combine butter, raisins, capers, and lemon zest and pulse until well combined.
+In a small bowl, combine raisins and ½ cup hot water.
+Cover and let soak 2 hours then drain.
+In bowl of food processor, combine raisins, capers, butter, salt, black pepper and lemon zest and pulse until well combines.
 Stir in chives.
-Transfer to large sheet of wax paper and roll into a 6-inch-long log.
+Transfer to large sheet of wax paper and roll into a 6-inch long log.
 Wrap in wax paper and refrigerate at least 1 hour to allow flavors to develop.

 1 tsp freshly ground black pepper